Säumerweg Avers via Cröt: Andeer - Cröt

 Hidden Gem

-• Gasthaus Walserstube: enjoy regional specialties, Latin cuisine and selected wines.
+• Gasthaus Walserstube: enjoy regional specialties, Latin cuisine, and selected wines.

 Equipment

-Appropriate, weather-compliant equipment is strongly recommended.
+Appropriate weather-proof equipment is strongly recommended.

 Directions